PlatformAwareProgramming/CloudClusters.jl/README.md

 ## How to reconnect to a non-terminated cluster

-If a cluster was not terminated in a previous execution of a standalone program or REPL session, the user may reconnect it using the ___@reconnect___ macro.
+If a cluster was not terminated in a previous execution of a Julia program or REPL session, the user may reconnect it using the ___@reconnect___ macro.
 For example:

 ```julia
 @reconnect :FXqElAnSeTEpQAm